sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-08-02-gsoc-25-mostlyk-week09.md

 pip install sugar-toolkit-gtk4
 ```

-We will change the authors and maintainers as GSoC comes to an end to SugarLabs.
+We will change the authors and maintainers as GSoC comes to an end to Sugar Labs.
 This makes it much easier for others to try out the toolkit and start porting their own activities.
 Publishing is now automated via GitHub Actions—so every new release is just a push away.

 ---

 ## Reflection & Next Steps

 After nine weeks of building, breaking, and rebuilding, I’m starting to appreciate how much the little details matter.
 Debugging path issues, integrating palettes, and getting activities to actually launch has taught me a ton about GTK4’s quirks and strengths.
 The toolkit is finally at a point where I can start porting real activities.

 Next up:

-- Polish Hello World and fix icon sizing
+- Polish Hello-World and fix icon sizing
 - Clean up debug statements and hardcoded paths
 - Continue porting and refining the toolkit
 - Add widgets example, presence and datastore from old library.